Evil-Wild-Eye-Games/Dungeon-Escape-Survival/README.md

 Dungeon Escape Survival is an upcoming text based horror adventure game by Evil Wild Eye Games.

+Developers:

+Do not run the Evil Wild Eye Games launcher to use this file during the development process.

 Requirements:

 Python installed on the machine running this Python file.
 If you don't have Python, you can download it here from: https://www.python.org/